aeckardt/SimpleScript/README.md

 # Tasc
 Test Automation Script

 The idea is to provide tools to automate test processes for GUI tests.
-For instance, push a button with a certain text and then something should appear on the screen.
+For instance, to verify that after pushing a button a certain text appears on the screen.

 The core parts what it can do is:
 - Select Area on screen
 - Record screen in area
 - Extract images from recording
 - Use pattern matching to quickly find images on screen
+- Use text recognition
-- Allow to customize as much as possible in a script language, somthing like
+- Allow to customize as much as possible in a script language -> save images, videos in variables and load/save them -> make calculations/decisions based on the information found in images/texts

 ```
 rect=select() # Select a rectangle on the screen